rcmstark/cocoatouch-for-android/README.md

 }
 ```

 Nice right?
 But it becomes better.
 The thing I most hate on Android SDK, it's how you can't alloc the activity to be presented and just pass objects.
 You need to transfer data via bundle and the SDK will creates an activity for you.
 This starts to be annoying when you neeed to pass a custom object and you have to implement Parcelable or Serializable.
 This adds a lots of lines of code, because Android copy objects between activies.
-This is an example of how to transfer a custom objects from one Activity to another:
+This is an example of how to transfer a custom objects from one Activity to another in Android:

 CustomObject.java